Fraiddd/ODBX_LIB/README.md

 # ODBX_LIB

-ObjectDBX allows you to create your own 'ObjectDBX Host Application' a standalone app that can load and manipulate drawings.
+[ObjectDBX](https://help.autodesk.com/view/OARX/2019/FRA/?guid=GUID-FF60A11B-1169-483C-9A65-85203B3A1440) allows you to create your own 'ObjectDBX Host Application' a standalone application that can load and manipulate drawings.

 This is perfect for batch processing dwgs.